ServiceNow v6 Integration Guide | PagerDuty

 PagerDuty service and webhook fields

-1. Select an application (or CI) that you would like to provision to PagerDuty.
-Then, under Related Links, click the Provision CI Into PagerDuty link to deploy it to your PagerDuty instance.
+1. Select an application or CI that you want to provision to PagerDuty.
+In the Related Links section, click Provision CI Into PagerDuty.

-1. You should see a notification that the Configuration Item will be created.
-Once it’s complete, the PagerDuty service and PagerDuty webhook fields will be populated with the PagerDuty IDs.
+1. A notification indicates that the Configuration Item is being created.
+When complete, the integration populates the PagerDuty service and PagerDuty webhook fields with the PagerDuty IDs.

-2. Lastly, you will find that the corresponding service and escalation policy have been created in PagerDuty.
-The service also has the webhook automatically created, which powers the bi-directional sync between PagerDuty and ServiceNow.
+2. The corresponding service and escalation policy are created in PagerDuty.
+The service automatically includes a webhook to power the bi-directional sync between PagerDuty and ServiceNow.

-ServiceNow has the concept of Assignment Groups.
-With the PagerDuty integration, each Assignment Group will correspond to a PagerDuty escalation policy.
-You can optionally enable settings to automatically create a PagerDuty schedule and team when a group is provisioned from ServiceNow.
+In ServiceNow, each Assignment Group corresponds to a PagerDuty escalation policy.
+You can optionally enable settings to automatically create a PagerDuty schedule and team when you provision a group from ServiceNow.

-Depending on which mapping you choose on the PagerDuty → Configuration → PagerDuty Settings page, some PagerDuty attributes will not be set on Assignment Groups.
+Depending on the mapping selected on the PagerDuty Configuration PagerDuty Settings page, certain PagerDuty attributes are not set on Assignment Groups:

-• If you choose Assignment Groups map to PagerDuty, each Assignment Group will have a corresponding PagerDuty escalation, service, and webhook ID.
-Optionally, each Assignment Group will also have a PagerDuty schedule and team ID.
+• If you select Assignment Groups map to PagerDuty, each Assignment Group receives a corresponding PagerDuty escalation policy, service, and webhook ID (and optionally, a PagerDuty schedule and team ID).

-• If you choose Configuration Items and Assignment Groups map to PagerDuty, each Assignment Group will only have a PagerDuty escalation ID (optionally, Assignment Groups will also have a corresponding PagerDuty schedule and team ID).
-The PagerDuty service and webhook ID is mapped to your Configuration Items in ServiceNow.
+• If you select Configuration Items and Assignment Groups map to PagerDuty, each Assignment Group receives only a PagerDuty escalation policy ID (and optionally, a PagerDuty schedule and team ID).
+The PagerDuty service and webhook ID map to your Configuration Items in ServiceNow instead.

 📘